 - Is it safe for pregnant women?
 “If you are pregnant, and you are in an area with serious mosquito-borne diseases, use repellant with high amounts of DEET, and reapply it as often as necessary,” says Dana Boyd Barr, professor of exposure science at Emory University in Atlanta.
 So, yes.
 Your other option is to cover up — or just stay indoors.

-Lastly, there is oil of lemon eucalyptus (or synthesized PMD), which has been shown to be equally as effective as DEET.
+The exception here is oil of lemon eucalyptus (or synthesized PMD), which has been shown to be equally as effective as DEET.
 But sadly, it isn’t recommended for children under 3, ONLY because studies haven’t been performed for that age group.
 This is unfortunate.

 *Please note that oil of lemon eucalyptus (PMD) is NOT the same thing as lemon eucalyptus essential oil.
 Please don’t use lemon eucalyptus essential oil (or a mixture of lemon essential oil and eucalyptus essential oil) as a bug spray — it won’t work.
+(Essential oils in general don’t really work as mosquito repellant or any other insect deterrent.)

 Most of these products come in both spray and wipe versions.
 I definitely prefer using wipes on children (vs. spray) because I have way more control over where it’s going (I like to do a little dab on the forehead and ears, which would be very difficult with a spray).
 Plus, they aren’t inhaling the stuff, like with a spray or aerosol.
 I can usually cover both my girls with just one wipe towelette, so you can get more mileage out of them than you think.
+But some people like the spray application, of course — do whatever works!

 An alternate option to using an insect repellent is to wear clothing treated with permethrin.
-You can purchase pre-treated clothing or you can apply it yourself to the clothing you already own.
+You can purchase pre-treated clothing or you can apply it yourself to clothing you already own.

 If applied according to the directions, permethrin binds tightly to the fabric, causing little transfer to your skin… it’s also poorly absorbed by your skin.
 Currently, there is no data to suggest that children have increased sensitivity to permethrin.
 And it’s also considered safe for use with pregnant women.